 In Mac, the Grey screen of death is one of the major problems that might be caused by numerous issues including conflicts with peripheral devices or damaged internal application system settings.
-You can solve this problem at your own risk by following some of the troubleshooting steps.
+You can know how to fix Mac grey screen of death problem at your own risk by following some of the troubleshooting steps.
 If you are not able to resolve this problem then your system should get serviced by an authorized Apple service provider.

 List of Troubleshooting steps to fix Mac Grey Screen of Death

 Disconnecting and Testing External Devices: If you have any external devices connected to your Mac system, such as USB drive, external hard disk, printer, scanner, disconnect them all and shut down your system safely.
 To find the device that's causing these issues, try the trial and error method by re-connecting the device one at a time and start the system.
 If the system boot's up properly then continue reconnecting other devices until you are stuck on the grey screen and you need to be sure that you are testing devices one at a time so that you can easily locate the device which is causing your system to get stuck on the grey screen.
 After performing this trial and error method, if your system still shows a grey screen, then you can try by performing a "safe boot" to see if that solves the problem.

 Start system using “Safe Boot” option: Shut down the system or hold the power button until the system shuts down.
 Now, restart again by holding down the shift key, this makes your system run in safe mode i.e. safe boot which performs various system checks and repairs on the system, including disabling all start-up and log-in application.
 If the system starts up properly, immediately shut down again, and start restarting.
 If the system again gets stuck on the grey screen, then try the next step.